2016 Alabama Republican presidential primary: Results by county

+By congressional district

+Trump won all 7 congressional districts.

 Analysis

 According to Pew Research, Alabama's Republican electorate has the second-highest proportion of white Evangelicals of any Super Tuesday state, at 63% of Republican voters.

 Donald Trump won the Alabama primary in a landslide due to support from Evangelical primary voters.
 Trump carried 43% of Evangelicals compared to 22% for Ted Cruz, according to exit polls by Edison Research.
 Many pundits were perplexed by Trump's dominance among culturally conservative Southern whites who were expected to view him as immoral, but he benefitted from voters' racial, cultural, and economic angst that mattered more than shared values.